scala-cash/zio-secp256k1/README.md

 ## Usage

-The calls are done directly on the package object
+The calls are done directly on the package object.
+The library also comes with two helper functions to convert to and from hex `hexToBytes` and `bytesToHex`

 ```scala
   val res: Task[Boolean] = secp256k1.verifyLibrary